arcaduf/iterative_tomographic_reconstruction_algorithms/README.md

 ##  Installation
 Basic compilers like gcc and g++ are required.
-The simplest way to install all the code is to use Anaconda with python-2.7 and to add the installation of the python package scikit-image.
+The simplest way to install all the code is to use Anaconda with python-2.7 and to add the installation of the python package scipy, scikit-image and Cython.

 On a terminal, just type:
-	1) conda create -n test-repo python=2.7 anaconda
+1) conda create -n iter-rec python=2.7 anaconda;
-	2) conda install -n test-repo Cython scikit-image
+2) conda install -n iter-rec scipy scikit-image Cython;
-	3) source activate test-repo
+3) source activate iter-rec;
-	4) download the repo and type: python setup.py
+4) download the repo and type: python setup.py;

 If setup.py runs without giving any error all subroutines in C have been installed and your python version meets all dependencies.